-- a. settle the misconduct violation(s) through an administrative disposition (accept responsibility for a misconduct violation(s) and accept offer of an administrative disposition); - b. have 7 days to supply documentation or provide witnesses showing the misconduct violations to be incorrect; - c. request a review within 5 academic days of delivery of the decision with the Office of Student Conduct Administration if student disputes outcome of administrative decision.
+- a. settle the misconduct violation(s) through an administrative disposition (be found not responsible or accept responsibility for a misconduct violation(s) and accept offer of an administrative disposition); - b. request up to 7 academic days to supply documentation or provide witnesses showing the misconduct violations to be incorrect; - c. request a review within 5 academic days of delivery of the decision with the Office of Student Conduct Administration if student disputes outcome of administrative decision.